PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Hooking Up these Methods to GameSparksManager.cs

 So the next thing we need to do is pass on all the packets to these methods.
-We are going to do this in our *GameSparksManager.cs* class, and specifically in the *OnPacketReceived()* method where we had our chat manager setup.
+We are going to do this in our *GameSparksManager.cs* class, and specifically in the *OnPacketReceived()* method where we had our chat manager set up.

-In this method we are going to add 4 more cases for the op-code of the packet, each passing back the packet corresponding to that op-code (see code below).
+In this method, we are going to add 4 more cases for the op-code of the packet, each passing back the packet corresponding to that op-code (see code below).

-It is important that you match the op-code with the correct method as in the code below, because not all of these packets will contain the same information:
+<q>**Important!** It's important that you match the op-code with the correct method as in the code below, because not all of these packets will contain the same information:</q>

 ```